Railway Operators in Denmark

 DSB - Danske Statsbaner

-Network length, gauge and electrification (2006):
+Network length, gauge and electrification (2021):

-DSB Gods/Cargo was sold on 1 January 2001 to Railion creating Railion Denmark A/S. DSB acquired 2% of the Railion holding.
+On the 1st of January 1999 DSB was split up in different parts: DSB Gods/Cargo was sold on 1 January 2001 to Railion creating Railion Denmark A/S. DSB acquired 2% of the Railion holding.
 The infrastructure provider in Denmark was renamed from Banestyrelsen to BaneDanmark.

-Website: http://www.dsb.dk/ and http://www.bane.dk/
+Website: http://www.dsb.dk/

 Stock Tables:

-Network length, gauge and electrification (2003):
+Network length, gauge and electrification (2021):

-Since 15 December 2002 Arriva Danmark has taken over the operation of local trains in Western Denmark for 7 years, and for a new period of 8(opt. +2) years from 2009.
+Since 15 December 2002 Arriva has taken over the operation of local trains in Western Denmark for 7 years, and for a new period of 8(opt. +2) years from 2009.
 The lines involved are: Århus-Langå-Viborg-Struer, Struer-Thisted, Struer-Holstebro-Skjern, Århus-Skanderborg-Silkeborg-Herning, Herning-Skjern-Esbjerg and Esbjerg-Tønder-Niebüll(D).

 At first Arriva hired 40 units class MR from DSB, but many of them have in the mean time been replaced by new LINT DMUs.
-The 11 remaining units class MR will also be replaced by new LINT DMUs.
+The 11 remaining units class MR were also replaced by new LINT DMUs.
+In 2006 6.5 million passengers travelled with Arriva.

 Website: http://www.arriva.dk/